paradoxical-autumn/quest-link-fixer/README.md

-# meta-link-fixer
+<h1 align="center">meta-link-fixer</h1>
-An app used for fixing the white bar on Meta Quest Link.
+<p align="center">An app used for fixing the white bar when using Meta Quest Link.</p>

 ## About
-This app fixes that annoying white bar that appears when using quest link on a meta headset since meta isn't gonna fix it themselves.
+This app fixes that annoying white bar that appears when using quest link on a meta headset since meta isn't gonna fix it themselves.<br/>
+Note: This bug does not affect air link due to that using a different encoder.

 ## Download
 ### GitHub (Recommended)